US sports compact: what you missed in the night in the NBA and NHL

 What you missed on the night in NBA and NHL

 Dusseldorf While most Europeans are asleep, the North American professional leagues are buzzing.
 What Happened That Night in American Football, Basketball, and Ice Hockey.
-Among other things today: 16 points from national player Isaiah Hartenstein.
+Today, among other things: Wagner brothers lose German duel.

 #sports #compact #missed #night #NBA #NHL